dorukeker/gyronorm-element/README.md

 ## Installation

 ## How to add
-AFter installing the element to you project, you can use the HTML imports to add it to your HTML file.
+Use the HTML imports to add it to your HTML file.

 ```html
 ...